uwituzeb/MLP_summative/README.md

 Pathway Finder is a machine learning-based application designed to predict career recommendations for high school students in Rwanda based on their interests, grades, extracurricular activities, personality traits, and facorite subjects.

 This project demonstrates the full lifecycle of an ML pipeline from model training to deployment on a cloud platform with scalability, monitoring and retraining capabilities.
+For more information about the project and the model creation refer to [summative intro to ml](https://github.com/uwituzeb/summative-intro-to-ml)

 ## Features